 RESTRICTIVE COVENANTS ARE CHILD’S PLAY

-We have previously reported the tale of homeowners who bought the house next door, planning to demolish it and turn the property into a playground for his kids.
-But the property manager for the homeowner’s association (HOA) that oversaw the development – seeking to enforce a deed restriction that required prior approval before “changes or alterations” – got a court to issue an injunction.
+But the property manager for the HOA that oversaw the development – seeking to enforce a deed restriction that required prior approval before “changes or alterations” – got a court to issue an injunction.

 But trials have a way of turning losers into winners.
 The Guzzettas, undeterred by the pall of imminent defeat a preliminary injunction cast over their case, put their evidence on anyway.
 And they won.

 The court, it seems, was no fan of restrictive covenants.
 Such covenants, the court rightly observed, “implicate contractual rights, such as the right of a buyer and seller to enter into a binding contract, but they also implicate property rights, such as one’s right to the free use of her land.
 In situations where these two rights conflict, the law favors the free use of land.”

 Applying that standard, the court said, the analysis was simple.
 “Changes and alterations” required prior consent, but the Guzzettas were right: taking something away was not the same thing as changing or altering.
 After all, nothing else in the covenants required that a house even be on the lot.
 It was just that if there was a house on the lot, the HOA had to approve it.
 Requiring prior approval of something did not imply that prior approval of nothing was required as well.